TheOdinProject/curriculum/becoming_a_web_developer/becoming_a_web_developer.md

 * Hackathons -- Hackathons are more structured than hack nights and are typically set up as a team application-building contest, sometimes around a specific theme, API or dataset.
 They often start with idea pitches, then teams are formed, and then you have a short period of time (say 12-36 hours) to build the thing before presenting to a panel of judges.
 Fueled by caffeine and beer, some pretty awesome stuff can come out of these and they're another great way to meet local developers.
 ** Some of the more widespread hackathons include [AngelHack](http://www.angelhack.com) and, in a similar vein in the startup space, [Startup Weekend](http://www.startupweekend.org/).
 * Conferences -- Conferences will tend to cluster around tech hubs but the keynotes are usually available online.
 They can be fairly expensive (since often the participants get sponsored by their businesses) but good networking events if you're the social type.
+* School Clubs -- This will vary heavily depending on geography but your local high school or college will probably have some sort of technology clubs, so be sure to check that out if you're looking for like-minded folk.

 **Online**
 * [Hacker News](http://news.ycombinator.com) -- HN is the community around the Y Combinator startup accelerator and it's a link-submission board that's got some of the best quality startup- and tech-related discourse on the web.
 * [Github](http://www.github.com) -- Less an active community than a gathering place, github is the place where you can find and contribute to almost any of the open-source projects out there.
 * [Stack Overflow](http://www.stackoverflow.com) -- Stack, mentioned above, is a great community where you're encouraged to ask and answer questions about a wide variety of programming topics.
 * IRC -- There are channels on this chat protocol for just about everything.
-* Reddit's [/r/programmer](http://www.reddit.com/r/programming/) -- Link submission and commenting.
+* [Reddit's /r/programmer](http://www.reddit.com/r/programming/) -- Link submission and commenting.
 * Blogs -- You should get familiar with the top blogs where the content interests you most, which will take a bit of time to figure out.
 The best ones often have active discussion threads at the end of each post.

 **Specialty**